uit-hdl/chatbot-for-mental-health/prompts/hs-paper/main.md

   1. Algorithm does not rate audio quality or detect noise
   2. Lack of statistical power and risk of overfitting
   3. Data may not be representative of rushed clinical setting
-  5. Model is fast and unlikely to overfit
+  4. Model is fast and unlikely to overfit
-  6. Dataset is unbiased, contains clinical variables, and audio from 4 locations
+  5. Dataset is unbiased, contains clinical variables, and audio from 4 locations
-  7. High quality annotation
+  6. High quality annotation
 * `conclusions`:
   1. AS detected with state of the art performance
   2. Using audio from multiple positions improved prediction of the AVPG
   3. Detection of AR and MR was related to presence of symptoms
   4. Automated HS-analysis can be a cost-effective screening tool

+# Closing knowledge
+When you no longer have use for